chelmertz/pokeshadow/README.md

   - `filter: brightness(0%);`
 - [x] add random letters
 - [x] render letters forming name
+- [x] allow guessing correct/wrong
-- [ ] allow guessing correct/wrong
+- [ ] take action on correct/wrong
 - [ ] show subject when correct
   - would be cool to enlargen and dissolve while moving to next level
   - or just make the corner pokemon nudge a bit, and maybe add some flair/confetti